 The power steering system in your car makes turning corners smooth and easy.
 This important component of your vehicle is something many drivers take for granted.
 In order for your power steering to work properly, it relies on a variety of parts along with clean power steering fluid.
-If you’re not sure why you might need to have your power steering fluid flushed, read on for some helpful information.
+If you’re not sure why you might need to have your power steering fluid flushed, read on for some helpful information from DOC Auto.

 What the Flush Is